 ** Avoid putting together a male and female snake together or they’ll breed.

-Even if you keep them well fed, this is a terrible idea.
-Plus, unlike other snakes, two kingsnakes that are roughly the same size will still gladly attack each other, and one may eat the other.
+Even if you keep the two snakes well-fed, this combination isn’t recommended.
+Unlike other types of snakes, two kingsnakes that are roughly the same size may still attack each other.

 Can You Keep Two Rosy Boas Together?

-Rosy boas, by contrast, are gentler snakes.
+Rosy boas are known to be gentler snakes.
 So, is it possible to keep two rosy boas in the same tank?